Lymah123/100-days-of-code/daily-journal.md

 - I also learned about Mini and Micro heroicons.
 - I completed the dashboard.
 I want to add the Dark and light mode functionality.
 I started with it but not working as I expected yet, I will be doing some troubleshooting on that.
 - I wrote and published a blog post on week 3 of this #100DaysOfCode journey.

+Day 22: 16/12/24

+- I added dark mode feature on the app frontend
+- I setup backend APIs for organizing documents with S3 integration
+- I started with the backend APIs for deleting documents with the S3 integration